espresso/espresso/Workflow.md

 send_file '/path/to/file', :cache_control => 'max-age=3600, public, must-revalidate'
 ```

-Recommended to use only with small files.<br/>
+Recommended to use only with small files.<br>
 Or setup your web server to make use of X-Sendfile and use Rack::Sendfile.

 **[ [contents &uarr;](https://github.com/slivu/espresso#tutorial) ]**